 Car insurance is designed to protect you in the case of an accident.
-However, it’s also designed to protect you in a situation where you aren’t directly at fault.
+However, it’s also designed to protect you in a situation where you aren’t directly at-fault.
 Even if you’re a cautious driver with an excellent driving record, there’s always a chance that you’ll be involved in an accident caused by another driver.
-And it’s important to ensure you’re covered during these times.
+It’s important to ensure you’re covered during these times.

 Insurance generally involves two parties:

 - The policyholder, or first party

 - And the insurance company, or second party

 However, when the policyholder is liable in an accident, the other driver can file a claim — as a third party — through the first party’s insurance company.